GaelReinaudi/arduino-esp8266-alexa-multiple-wemo-switch/README.md

-#Arduino Esp8266 Alexa Multiple Belkin wemo switch emulator
+#Arduino Esp8266 Alexa controlled oller blinds

-This project supports emulating upto 14 belkin wemo switches using 1 ESP 8266  chip.
+This project is completly based on the [forked repo](https://github.com/kakopappa/arduino-esp8266-alexa-multiple-wemo-switch), all the hard work was done by kakopappa.
+I am adding supprt for stepper motors controlling roller blinds

 Parts you need: